What’s the Difference? Customer Loyalty vs. Customer Retention

 According to a recent Forbes personalization study, improving customer loyalty programs is the most frequently cited reason for personalization programs, and it’s no wonder.
 Have you ever received an email offer just-too-late, or a Facebook ad for the car tires you just bought?
 Irrelevant follow-up from brands you love can completely spoil your image of the brand.
 Don’t subject your customers to the same misfortune.
 Use a customer data platform (CDP) to deliver real-time metrics about your customers so you can provide relevant offers post-purchase to nurture the relationship.
 That’s what Shiseido did to take its loyalty program to the next level, using data to anticipate changes in taste, needs, and fashion as its customers age from the bloom of youth to a beautiful middle-age to a stately old age.
 And a customer who spends 40 to 50 years with a brand is going to boost total CLV by an order of magnitude over a run of a couple of years.`

-Reviews, referrals, and rewards.
+Reviews, referrals, rewards, and loyalty programs.

 Post-purchase, you can immediately continue the conversation between your brand and your customer by asking them for reviews and referrals.
 90% of customers are influenced by positive reviews, so don’t be afraid to ask a loyal (or new!) customer to give your company five stars or two thumbs up — online and in real life.